Phone: +91-44-2257 4847

 Experimental Condensed Matter

 Exploring charge, spin, and orbital degrees of freedom of electrons in strongly correlated electron materials is at the forefront of modern condensed matter physics research.
 Nurturing a deeper insight into emergent behavior of strongly correlated electron systems with a view towards attaining clarity of thought and completeness of understanding.
 This might enormously contribute towards a better understanding of emerging physical phenomena such as spin liquids, Skyrmions, quantum criticality, unconventional superconductivity, metal insulator transition, and localization in interacting systems.
-Our research themes include Synthesis of emerging quantum materials, spin-glass, high Tc superconductors, spin polarized, and functional materials and their investigation using Magnetization, Specific heat, NMR, mSR, and Neutron scattering.
-Novel quantum materials are of special importance in view of their exotic physical phenomena stemming from the low lying collective spin excitations and understanding the magnetic properties of these quantum materials is essential as this is a prerequisite to enhance our knowledge in answering many fundamental issues of condensed matter and for potential applications.
+Our research theme includes Synthesis of emerging quantum materials, spin-glass, high Tc superconductors, spin polarized, and functional materials and their investigation using Magnetization, Specific heat, NMR, mSR, and Neutron scattering.
+Novel quantum materials are of special importance in view of their exotic physical phenomena stemming from the low lying collective spin excitations and understanding the magnetic properties of these quantum materials is essential as this is a prerequisite to enhance our knowledge in addressing many fundamental issues of condensed matter and for potential applications.
 For instance, magnetization and NMR results establish a magnetic phase diagram of a novel helimagnet.
 NMR and magnetization results on a cubic helimagnet (Skyrmion lattice) hold special significance in understanding chiral modulations, anisotropic interactions, and spin dynamics in the Skyrmion lattice.
 Our comprehensive investigation reveals an unusually large modulation of hyperfine fields at the magnetic site of a disordered Heusler alloy in zero field, which would act as a precursor to the observed giant exchange bias in the field-cooled state of this class of materials.
 The Skyrmion lattice Chiral magnet and Heusler alloys are ideal candidates for potential applications in advanced high density magnetic data storage devices.

 In particular, we are interested in